 The Russell J. Bowen Fund was established in 1993 with a bequest from Mr. Bowen.
-It supports the Russell J. Bowen Collection on Intelligence, Security and Covert Activities, held in the Special Collections Research Center of the Library.
+It supports the Russell J. Bowen Collection on Intelligence, Security and Covert Activities, held in the Booth Family Center for Special Collections of the Library.

 The Bowen Collection, assembled by Col. Bowen and donated to Georgetown in 1989, is a remarkable collection of books on the subjects of intelligence, spying, covert activities, and related fields.
 The collection of more than 17,500 titles includes works on cryptography, signal intelligence, tradecraft of all kinds, and the application of modern technology to intelligence gathering.
 The separately maintained Bowen Spy Fiction Collection contains more than 3,500 titles in the spy fiction genre.